syang7081/server-authentication/README.md

 2. If a HTTPS library doesn't have APIs to insert/parse TLS extension data during TLS handshaking, we may implement application or HTTP level algorithm to validate the server authentication code as described above.

 3. For client and server communication using WebSocket, a specific message type can be defined to exchange data to authenticate the server.
 Right after a Websocket is established, client can authenticate the server by following steps (5a) - (5f), plus digital signature verification described in Note 1.
-TLS extensions support by WebSocket libraries is, therefore, not required.
+TLS extension support by WebSocket libraries is, therefore, not required.

 ----------------------------------------------------------------------------------------